CLIMB THE CAREER LADDER

 Why is our Master of Science in Nursing program a good choice for nurses?

 We provide an online graduate orientation tailored to provide students the tools they need for success.

 All courses are delivered in a flexible online format to meet the needs of working professionals.

 Students have the choice to be enrolled in part-time or full-time to meet their personal/professional goals.

-- All courses are taught by experienced online nurse educators and nurse leaders.
+All courses are taught by experienced online nurse educators, nurse leaders, clinical nurse specialists and nurse practitioners.

-- Is your ultimate goal to obtain a nursing doctorate?
-Courses taken toward your MS degree can be applied toward your doctoral degree at MU.
+Is your ultimate goal to obtain your doctorate?
+All courses taken toward your MS(N) degree are applied to your doctoral degree at MU.